 The jet-matching efficiencies for \pp\ and \AuAu\ collisions in Fig.~\ref{Fig:JetMatchEff} differ significantly.
-These differences arise from the different criteria for matching particle- and detector-level jets, with more stringent matching requirement for \pp\ collisions.
-In addition, the jet-matching efficiency for the small resolution-parameter jets ($\rr=0.2$) in \pp\ collisions approaches the single charged-particle efficiency and thus has a different shape than for $\rr=0.5$.
-We note that the different matching criteria also generate differences in \Rinstr, with opposite effect, and it is only the combination of unfolding and the efficiency correction that is meaningful.
-Any residual dependence on the specific choice of matching criteria is accounted for in the systematic uncertainty.
+These differences arise from the different criteria for matching particle- and detector-level jets, with more stringent matching requirements for \pp\ collisions.
+In addition, the jet-matching efficiency for $\rr=0.2$ in \pp\ collisions approaches the single charged-particle tracking efficiency and therefore has a different shape than for $\rr=0.5$.
+We note that the different matching criteria also generate differences in \Rinstr, with opposite effect.
+However, these are intermediate steps in the analysis; it is only the combination of unfolding and the efficiency correction that has absolute meaning, and ideally should not be dependent upon the specific choice of analysis parameters.
+The residual dependence on the specific matching criteria is accounted for in the systematic uncertainty.

 Figure~\ref{Fig:AuAuRespMatrix}, upper panel, shows \Rinstr\ for recoil jets with $\rr=0.5$ in central \AuAu\ collisions.
 The other panels are discussed below.